Having gone a year or two past sixty,

 The passing hours are so sunny-fine,

-I feel today almost a part of some frolicsome wave, or for sporting yet like a kid or kitten,
+I feel today almost a part of some frolicsome wave,

 Youth, large, lusty, loving—youth full of grace, force, fascination,